InfernoHex/2020RoboCup/January/NoteR.H.md

 * Border Patrol (Roaming around the edge of the borders, looking for the can)
 * Surface Detection (Going around and around in circles before detecting the can before going side to side to see the best opening to rescue from)
+I will probably be using the sweeping method!